programminghistorian/ph-submissions/pt/licoes/traducoes/introducao-mysql-r.md

 3.3.
 Inicie o servidor do MySQL.

-Vá até System Preferences > ícone do MySQL > clique em "Start MySQL server".
+Vá até System Preferences > imagem do MySQL > clique em "Start MySQL server".

 3.4.
 Inicie uma sessão no MySQL.
 No comando abaixo, depois de *--password*, digite a senha guardada no passo *2.
 Guarde a senha temporária*.